DTI-1340 Contact Heat-IR Oven Line

 The stacked Pull to Length conveyors then feed the blanks up indexing conveyors to two stages of contact heat on a Teflon, non-stick conveyor, and through one stage of infrared heat.
 The pneumatic contact presses can generate pressing forces up to approximately 5000lbs to aid in quickly heating the indexed blanks.
 They are then very accurately combined on a shuttling conveyor that extends into the press tooling, and back feeds to allow a single operator to simply hold the leading edge as the materials are draped into the press tooling.

-Davron Technologies, Inc. designs and manufactures ovens of this type to meet many unique process requirements, including but not limited to, the following:
+Davron Technologies, Inc. designs and manufactures custom industrial ovens of this type to meet many unique process requirements, including but not limited to, the following:

 Davron exists to be the industry leader in non-standard products engineered to meet the customer's need and unique process.